jx0906/yougotthisBaby/README.md

 Checklist for self:

-- Use 3rd party API and Airtable
+- Use 3rd party API (quote of the day from Quotables) and Airtable
 - Use React framework to build your application with at least 5 components
   4 props